By submitting an application to Tartu College (TC), you agree with all the terms of the occupancy conditions at TC.

 Property Access

-20. By signing a short-term contract with Tartu College Student Residence, residents have exclusive access to a private room within either a Standard, Prime or Premium room category.
-The kitchen, hallway, and washrooms within the suite are considered common areas shared with the other suitemates and they are maintained by Tartu College staff.
-Tartu staff has the right to enter the suites when necessary (generally between the hours of 10:00 am and 4:00 pm).
+20. By signing a short-term contract with Tartu College Student Residence, Residents have exclusive access to a private room within either a Standard, Prime or Premium room category.
+The kitchen, hallway, and washrooms within the Suites are Common Areas shared with the other suitemates and those designated by Tartu College to use the Common Areas.
+The Common Areas are maintained by Tartu College staff.
+Tartu staff has the right to enter the Suites when necessary (generally between the hours of 10:00 am and 4:00 pm).
 This includes Housekeeping, Maintenance, Front Desk Attendants, Management and Office staff.
-Tartu staff will only enter the student room with due notice or in case of emergencies and two staff members will always be present when doing so.
-Please note that the suites are not exclusive to the students staying in the suites even though the suite's hallway doors are locked to other residents.
+Tartu staff will only enter the student Room with due notice or in case of emergencies and two staff members will always be present when doing so.
+Please note that the Suites are not exclusive to the students staying in the Suites even though the Suite's hallway doors are locked to other Residents.
+TC may provide access to the Common Areas to other residents as it sees fit.

 For example:

-i) Housekeeping does the general cleaning once per week.
-Students are still expected to look after their dirty dishes in a timely manner, take the garbage and recycling out when the bins are full (to reduce pests in the building), and keep the living premises in a general state of cleanliness so that all the students can have the enjoyment of the space.
+i) Cleaning - Housekeeping does the general cleaning once per week.
+Students are still expected to look after their personal property, for example, dirty dishes in a timely manner, take the garbage and recycling out when the bins are full (to reduce pests in the building), and keep the living premises in a general state of cleanliness so that all the students can have the enjoyment of the space.

-ii) Maintenance – changes light bulbs, repairs deficiencies, looks after plumbing and electrical issues, smoke alarm batteries, pest control, etc.
+ii) Maintenance – TC staff changes light bulbs, repairs deficiencies, looks after plumbing and electrical issues, smoke alarm batteries, pest control, etc.

-iii) Management – may need to enter the suite to review the common areas, or speak to a student; in some circumstances, management may need to bring in contractors or group coordinators to view the common areas in the suites.
-TC Office will endeavour to notify students whenever non-staff members are entering the suites beforehand, except in case of emergency.
+iii) Management – may enter the Suite to review the Common Areas, speak to a student; and in some circumstances, management may need to bring in contractors or group coordinators to view the Common Areas in the Suites.
+TC Office will endeavour to notify student Residents whenever non-staff members are entering the Suites beforehand, except in case of emergency.

-IMPORANT NOTE: In cases of emergency or should one suite have problems with their plumbing (WC) or kitchen facilities, TC has the right to give a student temporary access for the use of another suite with working facilities (i.e. if water is turned off in one suite, students may be given temporary access to a suite which has running water for WC facilities and/or use of the kitchen).
-Note: students in the suite providing the services will be notified of other students coming to use their suite temporarily.
-These are only temporary measures and students will be blocked from using the suite in the future as soon as their suite is returned to normal function.
+IMPORANT NOTE: In cases of emergency or should Suites have problems with their plumbing (WC), kitchen facilities or their Common Areas, TC has the right to give a student Resident temporary access for the use of another Suite with working facilities (i.e., if water is turned off in one Suite, students may be given temporary access to a Suite which has running water for WC facilities and/or use of the kitchen).
+Note: students in the Suite providing the services will be notified of other students coming to use their Suite temporarily.

-21. The resident will receive one set of keys/FOB which must be returned to TC on the move-out date.
+21. The Resident will receive one set of keys/FOB which must be returned to TC on the move-out date.
 Replacement fee for any lost or unreturned keys/FOBs is $50.00.
-Also, a preset personal access code to operate the keypad will be provided during the move-in.
+Also, a preset personal access code for the Room to operate the keypad will be provided during the move-in.
 Residents must keep their access codes private at all times.
 Changing the access code due to convenience or negligence is subject to a service charge of $75.

 Subletting